sdcastillo/SOA-PA-Exam/README.md

 A collection of study notes for the Society of Actuaries Predictive Analytics (PA) exam in June of 2019.

 Background:
-- I sat for exam PA and also exam STAM (the new exam C) at the same time
+- I was able to pass this on a first attempt (score of 7) while also sitting for exam STAM for the first time
-- I do not yet have my pass results
+- Going into this I had 3 years of R experience and 1.5 years of predictive modeling experience
+- Total study hours were about 100 (40 hours on the modules and 60 hours doing practice exams)

 For the lates news on exam PA, see the SOA's website